Best Tower Defense Games 2025

 Candy Disaster is a 3D tower defense game that looks to combine ridiculous traps with infinite strategies to stop the candy zombies from invading your base.

-In it, you take on the role of Jick, a deranged scientist on a mission to help their enigmatic partner collect Energy Candies scattered across different planets.
+In it, you take on the role of Jick, a demented scientist on a mission to help their mysterious partner collect Energy Candies scattered across different planets.

 However, to gather them all, you’ll have to ward off waves of undead enemies using a broad array of traps with distinct effects.